onnx/models/vision/classification/efficientnet-lite4/README.md

 |EfficientNet-Lite4     | [51.9 MB](model/efficientnet-lite4.onnx)	  | [157 MB](efficientnet-lite4.tar.gz)|1.7.0|11|

 ### Source
-Tensorflow => Onnx
+Tensorflow EfficientNet-Lite4 => ONNX EfficientNet-Lite4

 <hr>

 ## Inference

+### Running Inference
+The following steps show how to run the inference using onnxruntime.

+    import onnxruntime as rt

+    # load model
+    sess = rt.InferenceSession(MODEL + ".onnx")
+    # run inference
+    results = sess.run(["Softmax:0"], {"images:0": img_batch})[0]

 ### Input to model
-Input image to model is resized to shape float32[1,224,224,3].
+Input image to model is resized to shape `float32[1,224,224,3]`.
 The batch size is 1, with 224 x 224 height and width dimensions.
 The input is an RBG image that has 3 channels: red, green, and blue.
 Inference was done using a jpg image.

 ### Preprocessing steps
 The following steps show how to preprocess the input image.
-For more details visit this [notebook](https://github.com/onnx/tensorflow-onnx/blob/master/tutorials/efficientnet-lite.ipynb)
+For more details visit [this conversion notebook](https://github.com/onnx/tensorflow-onnx/blob/master/tutorials/efficientnet-lite.ipynb)

     import numpy as np
     import math